FrostSource/GenericParsingLibrary/README.md

 # GenericParsingLibrary
-C# library for creating language parsers and tokenizers.
+C# library for creating language parsers.

-Still an early work-in-progress.
+Made for personal use and is still an early work-in-progress.
 Names and methods might change.
+No proper support will be provided for now.